 - Salt and pepper

-- 1 pound pork meat, cut into small pieces
+- 2 pounds pound pork meat cut into small pieces

-- In a medium sauce pan melt the pork fat.
+- In a medium sauce pan melt the pork fat or lard.
 Add the scallions and garlic.
 Cook for about 3 minutes.

-- In a large bowl mix the pork meat, cooked rice, ground cumin, sazon goya, peas, potatoes, salt and pepper.
+- In a large bowl mix the pork meat, cooked rice, ground cumin, sazon, peas,, salt and pepper.

 - Add the pork fat and onion mixture to the bowl.
 Cover and place in the refrigerator for 1 hour.

 - o assemble: Rinse the pork fat skin under cold water and pat dry.
-Lay the pork fat skin on a work surface, top with rice mixture.
+Lay the pork fat skin on a baking sheet or baking pan lined with foil, top with rice mixture.
 Start rolling the pork skin to enclose the rice and pork mixture completely.
-Tie with kitchen string to hold the roll together.
+Tie with kitchen string to hold it together.

 - Remove from the oven and transfer it to a cutting board.
 Carve the lechona after it has rested for at least 15 minutes.
-Serve with arepa and lime wedges on the side.
+Serve with arepa, salted potatoes and lime wedges on the side.

 Lechona Tolimense is a traditional dish, originally from the Tolima department of Colombia, is often served on special occasions.
 This popular dish consists of a whole pork stuffed with rice, peas and spices , cooked in a brick oven for about ten to twelve hours.

 Lechona was Mamita's favorite Colombian dish and it was the main course at our Noche Buena, New Year's Eve celebrations and at her birthday parties.
 The most important thing for Mamita was that the skin was really crispy.